Jack12816/greppy/docs/guide/12_binaries.md

 **Synopsis:** greppy --generate

-The ``greppy`` binary supports the generating of wide parts of the application by the ``--generate`` switch.
-If you specify no operation or any other flag this command will show a help for all available operations.
-For more details of the scaffolding concept take a look at the ``Scaffolding`` section.
+The ``greppy`` binary supports the generation of wide parts of the application by the ``--generate`` switch.
+If you specify no operation or any other flag, this command will show a help for all available operations.
+For more details of the scaffolding concept, take a look at the ``Scaffolding`` section.

 #### module